An Irish tradition that has stood the test of time

 Photo credit: Reuben Teo, Unsplash.

-It is a mountainous region where winters are particularly cold and wet.
-Farmers in the region therefore need effective clothing to cope with this while working outdoors.
+It is a mountainous region where winters are particularly cold and wet, so farmers in the region need effective clothing to cope with them while working outdoors.

 With no Canada Goose nearby, they developed a 100% homemade recipe.

-They collect wool from breeders in the region.
-A thick and rustic wool: that of “blackmouth” sheep, with fibers so rough that they are made into carpets today.
-The idea that they wore it to work in the fields therefore leads me to believe that the term “badass” appeared in the 18th century as well.
+They collect wool from local farmers.
+Thick, rustic wool: that of the “blackmouth” sheep, with fibers so rough that they are used to make rugs today.
+The idea that they wore it to work in the fields therefore makes me think that the term “badass” also appeared in the 18th century.
 Theory to be verified.

-Interesting subtlety: they card this wool but do not paint it.
-That is, they just align the fibers to remove impurities.
+Interesting subtlety: they card this wool but do not comb it.
+That is to say, they just align the fibers to remove impurities.
 Nothing more before spinning.

 And bam!
-It's tweed.
-Woolen armor that farmers can abuse while still being protected from northern squalls .
-Its water-repellency also suited fishermen.
-Its colors, discreet in nature because they are inspired by Scottish and Irish landscapes, camouflage hunters.
+It makes tweed.
+A woolen armor that farmers can mistreat while being protected from the northern gusts .
+Its water repellency also suited fishermen.
+Its colors, discreet in nature because inspired by Scottish and Irish landscapes, camouflage hunters.

 Scottish farmers in the early 1920s.

-What's impressive is that this reputation as a sturdy, durable and practical fabric will take it far beyond the Scottish countryside.
+What's impressive is that this reputation for being a tough, durable and practical fabric will take it far beyond the Scottish countryside.

-It first appealed to the English wealthy classes.
-At the beginning of the 19th century, it was not financial joy for Scottish owners.
+It first seduced the wealthy English classes.
+At the beginning of the 19th century, it was not a financial joy for Scottish owners.
 So they rented or sold their houses to English aristocrats for their outdoor activities.
-This is how the English discovered tweed, which will not leave their shoulders anytime soon.
+This is how the English would have discovered tweed, which would not leave their shoulders anytime soon.

-Weavers from the Hebrides Islands in Scotland and County Donegal in Ireland, where this textile tradition has been passed down from the start, make tweed their trademark.
-They begin to export it thanks to the success of their work.
+The weavers of the Hebrides Islands in Scotland and County Donegal in Ireland, where this textile tradition was transmitted from the beginning, made tweed their trademark.
+They began to export it thanks to the success of their work.

-Exports which, later, will grow thanks to the progressive industrialization of the sector.
+Exports which would later gain momentum thanks to the progressive industrialization of the sector.

-Moreover, it is in this context that the name tweed would have been given following a confusion.
-There are several versions of the story and here is my favorite: In 1826, a London cloth merchant received an invoice from Watson & Sons, his Scottish supplier.
-Reading “tweel” which means “twill” in Scottish, it is believed that Watson wanted to write “tweed” as a brand name, referring to the river of the same name in his region.
-It is said that the merchant sold the fabrics under this name and it remained that way.
+Incidentally, it is in this context that the name tweed was given following a confusion.
+There are several versions of the story and here is my favorite: in 1826, a London cloth merchant received an invoice from Watson & Sons, his Scottish supplier.
+Reading “tweel” which means “twill” in Scots, he said that Watson wanted to write “tweed” as a brand name, referring to the river of the same name in his region.
+It is said that the merchant sold the fabrics under this name and that it remained that way.

-Prince Albert of Saxe-Coburg-Gotha, husband of Queen Victoria, drove home the popularity of tweed in 1848.
-He bought Balmoral Castle and dedicated a tweed pattern to this estate, so as not to make enemies by using a tartan already used by a clan.
+Prince Albert of Saxe-Coburg-Gotha, husband of Queen Victoria, further cemented the popularity of tweed in 1848.
+He purchased Balmoral Castle and dedicated a tweed pattern to the estate, so as not to make enemies by using a tartan already used by a clan.

 Credit: Wikipedia.